Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 # 1B – General info about Mojo
-Mojo is developed inside a company called *Modular*.
+Mojo is developed inside a company called *Modular*, which was established in Jan 2022.
-The company's assets are based on two pillars:
+The company's goals are based on two pillars:

 1- the *Modular Inference Engine*, the fastest unified AI execution engineDevelop and commercialize